Luffy110/k8s-studies/source-code-analysis/client-go.md

     // TODO: This is no worse than before, since reflectors were backed by unbounded DeltaFIFOs, but
     // we should try to do something better. pendingNotifications buffer.RingGrowing

-    // requestedResyncPeriod is how frequently the listener wants a
-    // full resync from the shared informer, but modified by two
-    // adjustments.
-One is imposing a lower bound,
-    // `minimumResyncPeriod`.
-The other is another lower bound, the
-    // sharedProcessor's `resyncCheckPeriod`, that is imposed (a) only
-    // in AddEventHandlerWithResyncPeriod invocations made after the
-    // sharedProcessor starts and (b) only if the informer does
-    // resyncs at all.
-    requestedResyncPeriod time.Duration
-    // resyncPeriod is the threshold that will be used in the logic
-    // for this listener.
-This value differs from
-    // requestedResyncPeriod only when the sharedIndexInformer does
-    // not do resyncs, in which case the value here is zero.
-The
-    // actual time between resyncs depends on when the
-    // sharedProcessor's `shouldResync` function is invoked and when
-    // the sharedIndexInformer processes `Sync` type Delta objects. resyncPeriod time.Duration
-    // nextResync is the earliest time the listener should get a full resync nextResync time.Time
-    // resyncLock guards access to resyncPeriod and nextResync resyncLock sync.Mutex
 }

 func (p *processorListener) add(notification interface{}) {